-POTENTIAL CONSEQUENCES
+INFRACTIONS & POTENTIAL CONSEQUENCES

-LTD = Lunch Time Detention (or after school) / PN = Parent Notification / TTD = Temporary Teacher Dismissal / ISS in SAL = in School Suspension / OSS = Out of School Suspension / School Service WD = Work Detail or Service.
-See pages 40 and 41.
+Discipline is progressive, and the following list is guideline.
+Consequences will be determined based on the specific situation.
+LTD = Lunch Time Detention (or after school) PN = Parent Notification TTD = Temporary Teacher Dismissal ISS in SAL = in School Suspension OSS = Out of School Suspension WD = Work Detail